Jalen Reeves-Maybin

-Jalen Ahmad Reeves-Maybin (born January 31, 1995) is an American football linebacker who is a free agent.
-He played college football at Tennessee.
-He was drafted in the 4th round of the 2017 NFL Draft by the Detroit Lions.
+Jalen Ahmad Reeves-Maybin (born January 31, 1995) is an American professional football linebacker and special teamer for the Chicago Bears of the National Football League (NFL).
+He played college football for the Tennessee Volunteers.
+He was selected by the Lions in the fourth round of the 2017 NFL draft.
+Reeves-Maybin has served as president of the NFL Players Association (NFLPA) since 2024.

+Reeves-Maybin has extensively played on special teams units throughout his career and was selected to his first Pro Bowl and his first All-Pro team in 2023 as a special teamer.

-Early years
+Early life

 Reeves-Maybin is the son of LaDawn Reeves and Marques Maybin.
 He attended Northeast High School in Clarksville, Tennessee.
 He played high school football for Northeast.
 He contributed to the team on offense as a quarterback.
 He gained more than 2,000 rushing yards as a senior, including 1,000 yards in three postseason games, with more than 300 yards in each game.
 He scored two touchdowns in playoff game against eventual state champion Beech Senior High School.
 He was named as an All-State selection on defense in 2012 by the Tennessee Sports Writers.

 College career

 Before the 2013 season, Reeves-Maybin committed to play college football for the University of Tennessee under head coach Butch Jones.